Coronavirus travel restrictions for visitors to Hawaii in 2020

 - On March 6, 2020, the Hawaii Department of Health reported the first confirmed case of COVID-19 in Hawaii.
 The patient is a Hawaii resident of Oahu who traveled on the Grand Princess cruise ship.
 The patient is reported as being in quarantine at home and doing well.
 (See this news report for more details.)

 - On March 8, 2020, a second case of COVID-19 was confirmed in Hawaii.
 The second patient is an elderly man who lives on Oahu and had visited Washington State.
 He is in isolation at a hospital on Oahu.
 (See this news report for more details regarding this case.)

-- On March 14, 2020, officials reported that two visitors from Indiana currently on Kauai have tested positive for Coronavirus COVID-19.
+- On March 14, 2020, officials reported that two visitors from Indiana visiting Kauai tested positive for Coronavirus COVID-19.
 Prior to their arrival on Kauai, they visited Maui, where they initially showed symptoms.
 They are currently in isolation on Kauai and away from the general public.

 - On March 14, 2020, two more confirmed cases.
 The fifth case is a person who had traveled to Colorado from Oahu who was under investigation for the coronavirus and tests came back positive.
 The sixth case is an Air Canada flight attendant now on Maui.
 She had been exposed o a coronavirus patient in Germany.

 - On March 15, 2020, the seventh Oahu case was reported.
 The individual traveled to Florida, then back to Oahu.